ixofoundation/genesis/ixo-5/upgrade.md

     jq -S -c -M '' genesis.json | shasum -a 256
     result: {result}

+1. If your exported.json hash is different to the above, notify the `validator-chat` channel on Discord.
-If your genesis.json hash is the same you can continue with the guide, If exported.json hash is different please do let as know via discord.
+1. If your genesis.json hash is the same as above you can continue with the guide.

 ### 6. Reset validator

-This will this will remove the addressbook and everything in the data directory, including the priv_validator_state.json
+NB: This will remove the `addressbook` and everything in the data directory, including the priv_validator_state.json

     ixod tendermint unsafe-reset-all